What Daniel Radcliffe, Emma Watson and other Harry Potter stars have said about trans rights

 Seeing people hurt following Rowling’s words made Radcliffe want people to know that “not everybody in the franchise felt that way.”

 Emma Watson – Hermione Granger

-Emma Watson, who played Hogwarts student Hermione Granger in the film series, has also vocally – and pointedly – expressed support for trans people.
+Watson has also vocally – and pointedly – expressed support for trans people.

-“Trans people are who they say they are and deserve to live their lives without being constantly questioned or told they aren’t who they say they are.”
+She went on to say: “Trans people are who they say they are and deserve to live their lives without being constantly questioned or told they aren’t who they say they are.”